argonautproject/us-core-patient-data-feed/spec.md

   * Corrections or amendments modify the resource's meaning
 - `delete`: A resource has been deleted

+### 4.2 Profile-Specific Mapping for "update" trigger

-> **Important**: Clients cannot expect `update` notificaitons for every change that is visible over the FHIR API.
-Servers have flexibility in determining which changes warrant an `update` notification, and will publish detailed documentation of their specific implementation, based on the definitions provided here.
+This section provides specific guidance for a minimum set of events to expose for the "update" trigger.
+Servers will publish detailed documentation of their triggers work, based on this guidance.

+- **US Core DocumentReference**:
+    * A clinical note has new or updated content available, including draft content
+    * The note's status has changed (e.g., preliminary to final, draft to signed)
+    * The note has been amended or corrected

+- **US Core Encounter**:
+    * An encounter has started or a patient has been admitted
+    * An encounter has ended or a patient has been discharged
+    * The encounter's status has changed (e.g., planned to in-progress, in-progress to finished)

+- **US Core Laboratory Observation**:
+    * A new result (preliminary or final) has become available
+    * An existing result has been updated, amended, or corrected
+    * The observation's status has changed (e.g., preliminary to final)

+- **US Core DiagnosticReport for Laboratory Results Reporting**:
+    * A new report (preliminary or final) has become available
+    * An existing report has been updated, amended, or corrected
+    * The report's status has changed (e.g., preliminary to final)

+### 4.3 Conformance Requirements for Triggering Events

+For each supported resource type:
+- Servers SHALL support the Required-Support Triggers as specified in Table 1
+- Servers SHALL support the Conditional-Support Triggers (i.e., `delete`) if they support deletion of the corresponding FHIR resources
-EHRs MAY expose their own more specific event codes (e.g., "lab_result_final", "medication_administered") in addition to these general triggers.
+- EHRs MAY expose their own more specific event codes (e.g., "lab_result_final", "medication_administered") in addition to these general triggers.
 These specific codes can be included in notifications and used for more granular filtering via the `trigger` parameter, providing clients with richer context about the nature of updates.
 EHRs that implement this approach SHALL document their event codes and how to filter on them using the `trigger` parameter.

-When sending a notification, servers SHALL include all applicable supported triggering event code(s) in the `notification-event` part, `trigger` sub-part of the notification Parameters resource.
-Multiple trigger codes may be included if a single change satisfies multiple trigger conditions.
+- When sending a notification, servers SHALL include all applicable supported triggering event code(s) in the `trigger` sub-part of the `notification-event` part of the Parameters resource.
+Multiple trigger codes are included if a single change satisfies multiple trigger conditions.

 Example of a Parameters resource for a notification with multiple triggers, including an EHR-specific event code and an HL7 v2 event code: